Friday, May 24, 2019

 "The degree of our conception of freedom or inevitability depends in this respect on the greater or lesser lapse of time between the performance of the action and our judgment of it."

-I think what Tolstoy is trying to infer is that, at the point while we are participating in the event it appears like we are exercising our free will.
+What I infer from this is, at the point while we are participating in the event it appears like we are exercising our free will.
 When removed from the present, say in a few years, it may seem that our actions lacked free will and we were acting on a natural course controlled by the universe.

 I am trying to use these insights from Tolstoy to console myself when faced with the stark illiberalism, and such huge support for divisive, majoritarian politics in India.
 That some necessity (a necessity to cater to their base bigoted worldview?) maybe driving the vast majority of Indian voters to have voted the way they have done.